 Harrison Ford is the grizzled police officer tasked with hunting down a group of rogue replicants - biological androids indistinguishable from real humans - but the film is less concerned with a game of cops and robbers than it is with asking just what sets them apart after all.

-Blade Runner nerds will want to know that Now TV offers the theatrical cut of the film, as opposed to any of the various other cuts and edits out there, but any version of the movie is well worth watching.
+Blade Runner nerds will want to know that Now offers the theatrical cut of the film, as opposed to any of the various other cuts and edits out there, but any version of the movie is well worth watching.